 Through this post, we hope to provide a clearer picture of what exactly is PHI or Protected Health Information and what is not considered PHI.
-And hopefully, you as a healthcare software developer will be able to use the below-mentioned information as a reference while you are determining if all the information that you are collecting for your digital health solution fall under PHI or not.
+And hopefully, you as a healthcare software developer can use the information below as a reference while determining if all the information you are collecting for your digital health solution falls under PHI or not.

 Covered Entities and Business Associates